Plenty of people have had psychic experiences. These experiences transcend every culture, every country, every time period.

 Test the waters

-Find out if the person you’re telling your psychic experience to has had them before too.
-Ask See if they believe in ghosts or spirits.
+Find out if they have had them before too.
+Ask if they believe in ghosts or spirits.
 If they do, they’re less likely to think less of you for your experience.
 Be willing to listen to them share the story of their experience.

-Yes, you may be laughed at and you may be subject to ridicule.
+You may be laughed at or ridiculed.
 Every time someone asks a question about ghosts, spirits, or angels on Quora, it seems as if someone else chimes in with an answer that insists there is no such thing or that there is no evidence.